Object-Centric World Models from Few-Shot Annotations for Sample-Efficient Reinforcement Learning: Conclusions

 \section{Conclusions}

 In this work, we introduced OC-STORM, an MBRL pipeline designed to improve sample efficiency in visually complex environments.
 By integrating recent advances in object segmentation and detection, we mitigate the limitations of traditional reconstruction-based MBRL methods, which may be dominated by large background areas and overlook decision-relevant details.
-Through experiments on Atari and Hollow Knight, we demonstrated that object-centric learning could be successfully implemented without relying on internal game states or extensive labelling, highlighting the adaptability of our method to complex, visually rich environments.
-OC-STORM represents a meaningful step toward combining modern computer vision with reinforcement learning, offering an efficient framework for training agents in visually complex settings.
+Through experiments across various domains and model configurations, we demonstrated that OC learning could be successfully implemented without relying on internal game states or extensive labelling, highlighting the adaptability of our method to complex, visually rich environments.
+OC-STORM represents a meaningful step toward combining modern computer vision with RL, offering an efficient framework for training agents in visually complex settings.

-As the development of foundation vision models continues to advance, this pipeline is well-positioned to evolve alongside these improvements, harnessing even more powerful and efficient techniques for object detection and segmentation.
-This evolution will further enhance our ability to disentangle perceptual learning from policy learning, simplifying the optimization challenges of reinforcement learning and paving the way for more intuitive and robust agent behaviours in increasingly complex scenarios.